 "We are happy to continue to offer this membership benefit, which we have received very strong feedback about," said ABCA Executive Director Craig Keilitz.
 "This is a way to protect our members, who are not covered by their employers in every case.
 Nobody thinks they are going to face a lawsuit, but Personal Liability Insurance provides financial assistance and peace of mind for our members."

 This coverage is a personal liability policy that follows the member in his/her coaching and teaching capacity of baseball.
 Beginning in 2019-20, the coverage will be provided through Vantapro Specialty Insurance Company, which is rated "A" (excellent) by A.M.
 Best.
-Because it is an Association-held policy, additional insured cannot be added to the policy nor can the limits be changed.
+Because it is an Association-held policy, the limits cannot be changed.

 Coaches should be reminded that this coverage does not come into effect until they renew their memberships or join the ABCA.
 Coverage will run through August 31 of the given membership year.
 Membership dues are just $55 for the upcoming year.
 A certificate of insurance will be mailed with the coach's membership card.

 If purchased by an individual, similar Personal Liability Insurance coverage would most likely cost over $400 per year.